12 Best Places to Sell Coins Online

 You may have inherited several coins or built your collection from the ground up.

 No matter where your coin collection came from, you’ll want to get the best value with the least amount of hassle.
+Here are the top places to consider if you want to sell your coins online.

 1. APMEX

 APMEX is one of the country’s largest buyers of coins, currency, and bullion.
-Since it launched, the site has bought over $1 billion in products.
+Since its launch, the site has bought over $1 billion worth of products.
+With that, this company has a strong reputation for honoring its deals.

-3. Coinappraiser.com
+4. Coinappraiser.com

 Coinappraiser.com offers a free coin value guide with the option to sell your coins to them.
 The site’s goal seems to be to help you determine the value of your coins.
 You can even work with a coin expert to figure out the details.

 In addition to this service, Coinappriaser.com also buys coins.
 The process starts with a call, email, or text to determine the coin’s value.
+From there, Coinappraiser.com may make you an offer.

+However, they might also point you toward another buyer to help you secure the biggest profit.
 If you make a deal, how the transaction will be handled is unclear.
-With that, you should proceed carefully when considering selling your coins here.
+With that in mind, you should proceed carefully when considering selling your coins here.

-4. CoinsOnline.com
+5. CoinsOnline.com

-Coinsonline.com, also known as American Coin and Collectables, makes it easy to sell your coins, currency, gold, silver and diamonds.
+Coinsonline.com, also known as American Coin and Collectables, makes it easy to sell your coins, currency, gold, silver, and diamonds.

-If you have coins graded by a third party coin grading service including PCGS, NGC or ANACS, they may make you a good offer.
-They are also strong buyers of all forms of Gold, Silver, Platinum and Palladium bullion.
+If you have coins graded by a third-party coin grading service, including PCGS, NGC, or ANACS, they may make you a good offer.
+They are also strong buyers of all forms of gold, silver, platinum, and palladium bullion.

-5. Coin World Marketplace
+6. Coin World Marketplace

 You can create a listing as a seller by describing your coin, adding pictures, and paying a listing fee.
 The listing fee is 2.50% of the list price for private listing ads, with a minimum charge of $5 and a maximum charge of $299.